shukieshah/arXived/README.md

 ## Caveats

 Currently, the tool only supports scraping up to 1000 records at a time, due to API resource limits.

+By default, given a topic and result limit, the app returns the most recent arXiv records.
 Specifying a date range is entirely optional and will take significantly longer for earlier dates (pre 2019).
 Occasionally, a request might time out if the start date range is in the distant past and the chosen topic is very popular.

 ## Resources